 Steve is an AV-Rated Preeminent lawyer by Martindale-Hubbell, the highest rating possible for ethical and technical competence.

-Steve is a past Chair and current member of the Florida Board of Accountancy.
+Steve is a past Chair and former member of the Florida Board of Accountancy.
 He was first appointed to this state-wide leadership (and public official) position by Florida Governor Rick Scott in 2011 and reappointed in 2015.
 Each Board of Accountancy appointment requires confirmation by the Florida Senate and each appointment is for a four-year term.
 This nine-member Board is responsible for the regulation and governance of the accounting profession in Florida.
 In addition to his service as Chair of the Board in 2015, Steve also served as Chair and member of the Board’s Probable Cause Panel.

 Steve is also a former member of the American Institute of CPA’s Auditing Standards Board (“ASB”).
 The ASB is the senior technical committee of the AICPA, which has the authority to issue auditing, attestation and quality control standards applicable to the performance and issuance of audit and attestation reports for non-public companies.
 Of the ASB’s 19 members, Steve held the one seat customarily reserved for an attorney whose practice involves matters of interest to auditors in public practice.
 Steve served as a member of this Board for three years (2010-2012).
 During his service, the ASB was in the midst of the Clarity Project which was finalized and became effective in 2012.